wolfSSL/wolfssl/IDE/STM32Cube/README.md

 2. Under “Software Packs” choose “Select Components”.
 3. Find and check all components for the wolfSSL.wolfSSL packs (wolfSSL / Core, wolfCrypt / Core and wolfCrypt / Test).
 Close
 4. Under the “Software Packs” section click on “wolfSSL.wolfSSL” and configure the parameters.
-5. For Cortex-M recommend “Math Configuration” -> “Single Precision Cortex-M Math”
+5. For Cortex-M recommend “Math Configuration” -> “Single Precision Cortex-M Math” for the fastest option.
 6. Generate Code
 7. The Benchmark example uses float.
 To enable go to "Project Properties" -> "C/C++ Build" -> "Settings" -> "Tool Settings" -> "MCU Settings" -> Check "Use float with printf".
+8. To enable printf make the `main.c` changes below in the [STM32 Printf](#stm32-printf) section.

 ### STM32 Cube Pack Examples